gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

 Once performed for each model searched, the :ref:`next step <combinatorial-exploration>` is performed.

 .. note::
-    The clusters that do not fulfill the quorum requirements are stored in the :ref:`rejected_clusters.txt <rejected_clusters_file>` file.
+    The clusters that do not fulfill the quorum requirements are stored in the :ref:`rejected_candidates.txt <rejected_candidates_file>` file.

 For *unordered* datasets: